 |Continuous||Bureau||> 8 years||600||754|

 Rainfall records for each station were put through automatic and manual quality control procedures, described in Green et al (2011) .
 Some types of errors identified and corrected include accumulations, time shifts, missing data, and gross errors.
 The location information (latitude, longitude and elevation) was also checked.

 Undertaking frequency analysis

-A Generalised Extreme Value (GEV) frequency distribution was fitted to the AMS, as this distribution best represents Australian data.
-The three L-moments (namely, the mean, the coefficient of L-variation (L-CV) and L-skewness) were used to summarise the statistical properties of the AMS data at each station location (Hosking and Wallis, 1997).
-In order to improve the spatial coverage of the sub-daily rainfall data, a Bayesian Generalised Least Squares Regression (BGLSR) was applied to infer the sub-daily L-moments from those at the daily-read stations.
-Johnson et al (2012a)
+A Generalised Extreme Value (GEV) frequency distribution was fitted to each AMS, as this distribution best represents Australian rainfall data.
+The three L-moments (mean, coefficient of L-variation (L-CV) and L-skewness) were then used to summarise the statistical properties of each AMS (Hosking and Wallis, 1997; Green et al., 2012).
+To improve the spatial coverage of sub-daily rainfall data, a Bayesian Generalised Least Squares Regression (BGLSR) was applied to infer sub-daily L-moments from those at the daily-read stations (Johnson et al., 2012a)

 Regionalisation of rainfall data

-Regionalisation was undertaken to reduce the sampling uncertainty introduced by stations with shorter periods of record by combining L-moments from stations within a region of influence in a manner that gives more weight to the longer records.
-An Index Rainfall Approach was adopted to do this with station point estimates being regionalised using a Region of Influence Approach.
-The regionalised L-CV and L-Skewness were combined with the at-site mean to estimate GEV distribution parameters (mean, shape and scale) and rainfall quantiles for any required exceedance probability at each station location.
-Johnson et al (2012b)
+Regionalisation was undertaken, to reduce the sampling uncertainty introduced by stations with shorter periods of record, by combining L-moments from stations within a region of influence to give more weight to the stations with longer records.
+The regionalised L-CV and L-Skewness were combined with the at-site mean to estimate GEV distribution parameters (mean, shape and scale) and rainfall quantiles for all required exceedance probabilities at each station location.
+(Johnson et al., 2012b)

 Preparation of final grids